 - a.
-Hold cards may be issued against a student who has been suspended under the procedures outlined in Article 4 of Academic Freedom for Students at Michigan State University to prevent the student's reenrollment. - b.
+Hold cards may be issued against a student who has been suspended under the procedures outlined in Academic Freedom for Students at Michigan State University, Graduate Student Rights and Responsibilities, or Medical Student Rights and Responsibilities, to prevent the student's reenrollment. - b.
 Hold cards may be issued against a student in order to provide the student with a written statement of alleged violation of regulations and impending judicial or administrative proceedings when attempts to reach the student by certified mail and by telephone have proved unsuccessful.
 The Vice President for Student Affairs and Services shall authorize each instance of hold card use under the terms of this criterion.